Serbia hero image

 • Belgrade worship services and reconciliation dialogues with churches serving youth, refugees, and marginalized communities

-• Novi Sad choir exchanges and Danube river devotionals that weave music and prayer for unity
+• Novi Sad choir exchanges and Danube devotionals that connect music, prayer, and unity work

-• Studenica, Žiča, and other monasteries offering pilgrimage, history, and quiet sabbath for leadership teams
+• Studenica, Žiča, and other monasteries for pilgrimage, church history, and quiet sabbath time for leadership teams

 • Optional cross-border visits to Sarajevo or Kosovo for prayer, empathy, and partnership with peacebuilding ministries